Dreamscent/Dreamscent.github.io/_posts/2020-06-01-From-Zero-to-OSCP.md

 Ideally, you will want to practice to the point you can get a reverse shell on each of them in under 15 minutes.
 But if you can't, about 30-40 minutes will still suffice.
 Take note that the exam may possibly contain a harder BOF, so the key here is to get it done as quickly as possible so you'll have more time for other machines during the exam.

+If you're studying and learning the buffer overflow, regardless of which tutorial you're following, you can use my [visual guide here][28]to help grasp the concept a bit more easily.